peterzieba/5Vpld/README.md

 ## Other languages / Software: ABEL, PALASM
 These will only be covered very briefly:
 * ABEL: "Advanced Boolean Expression Language" was created in 1983 by Data I/O Corporation.
+[Bit of Abel (and CUPL) history](https://deramp.com/swtpc.com/PLD_History/ABEL_project/ABEL_Memos.htm)
 * PALASM: Introduced by Monolithic Memories, Inc. (MMI) in the 1980's
   * A modern version of this is called <a href="https://github.com/daveho/GALasm">GALASM</a> which is a continuation of something called GALer.
 This might be worth considering if you are happy with just PLDs.
 * Atmel-Synario: A 1999-era ABEL-HDL and Schematic PLD/CPLD design tool.